About this curriculum

 Phase 1.

 This starts with a ‘hook’ at the beginning of a new unit.
 These hooks are designed to spark the children’s interest.
 This is then referred back to when writing.
-Hooks help to develop vocabulary and imagination e.g. finding a note written from an important person, finding signs of ‘wolves’ in Widey Woods, a visit to the aquarium, finding all the chairs turned upside down, holding a mysterious wooden ‘club’, author visits, images as well as film clips.
+Hooks help to develop vocabulary and imagination e.g. finding a note written from an important person, finding signs of a mysterious slipper, a visit to the aquarium, finding all the chairs turned upside down, holding a mysterious wooden ‘club’, author visits, images as well as film clips.
+At the start of each unit there are also book hooks of our key texts.
+Each unit has an overarching purpose - this could be to entertain, inform, instruct...

 Children are taught to understand the genre (text type), its features, organisation and grammatical structures.
 They use powerful examples to capture ideas and decide why these are appropriate for their final writing outcome.